rohitshetty/KeyBoardAvrC/README.md

 Notes:
 in final product lcd will NOT be the part

-Things left to be done:
+Things left to be done: <p>
-1 to add all keys response, as of now only single stroke work 2 tweak and make code the goddamn code efficient to overcome 500-1000 millisec delay 3 create a separate app for this as of now we are using blueterm from playstore(That has been modified) 4 Provide and opensource the schematic asap
+1 to add all keys response, as of now only single stroke work <p>
+2 tweak and make code the goddamn code efficient to overcome 500-1000 millisec delay <p>
+3 create a separate app for this as of now we are using blueterm from playstore(That has been modified) <p>
+4 Provide and opensource the schematic asap <p>